 Olivet is a very small city located in the state of Michigan.
 With a population of 1,610 people and two constituent neighborhoods, Olivet is the 404th largest community in Michigan.
-Much of the housing stock in Olivet was built prior to World War II, making it one of the older and more historic cities in the country.
+Olivet has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Olivet isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Olivet are a mix of both white- and blue-collar jobs.
+Olivet is a decidedly white-collar city, with fully 85.59% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Olivet is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Olivet who work in office and administrative support (13.37%), sales jobs (12.36%), and teaching (11.98%).
+There are especially a lot of people living in Olivet who work in office and administrative support (16.30%), teaching (15.87%), and sales jobs (12.37%).

 Also of interest is that Olivet has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Olivet does not have a public transit system used by locals to get to and from work.
+Olivet is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Olivet is a somewhat ethnically-diverse city.
 The people who call Olivet home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olivet residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Olivet include English, Irish, Dutch, and Italian.
+Important ancestries of people in Olivet include Irish, English, Dutch, and Polish.